 Workshop chic!!
 When polishing we jewellers wear a mask to stop all the nasty compound etc getting into our lungs.
 I no longer offer a high polish as a standard finish to limit the amount of polishing I have to do.
 Just look how dirty you get!

-Due to the current lockdown measures here in the UK My extended delivery times are still in place for all new orders and commissions until at least April 2021.
-My delivery is now 3-5 weeks and commission could be up to 8 weeks.
-I’m hoping I can reduce these times but I feel it’s best to add this extra time to cover for all eventualities plus I am observing the UK governments distancing rules and regulations.
+My delivery is now 3-7 weeks and commission could be up to 8 weeks.
+I’m hoping I can reduce these times but I feel it’s best to add this extra time to cover for all eventualities.

 I again want to say a huge thank you for your continued support, you guys truly are incredible.
 I’m one lucky lady and small business owner.
 Love you guys 💛

 Please do keep an eye on my Instagram @rebekahannjewellery where I will be bring you up to date information.